urfave/cli-docs/README.md

  )
 ```

-3. Now use it e.g. to generate markdown docu from a command
+3. Now use it e.g. to generate markdown document from a command

 ```go
 func main() {